Resourcesarrow_forwardBlogarrow_forwardBusiness credit

 You’ll also need to get tradelines.

-In other words, you’ll need accounts that report to business credit reporting agencies like D&B. You can pay your bills on time, but if they don’t appear on your business credit reports, they won’t help you establish business credit.
+In other words, you’ll need accounts that report to business credit reporting agencies like D&B. You can pay your bills on time, but if they don’t appear on your business credit reports, they may not help contribute to your business credit history.

 Lenders have their choice of credit bureaus; you’ll want to make sure you see what they will see.